 Firmly placing the study of tourism within the field of development has been one of the aims of this book.
-This is not the same as practising tourism as a form of development, but it is fitting that the start of the twenty-first century has seen efforts to stimulate development through tourism.
-Increasingly, the perceived need for development has been targeted at the poorer sectors of society and the efforts of most development related organisations and agencies have become explicitly focused on the poor.
-Poverty alleviation has become the overriding goal for all development activities marshalled under the United Nations Millennium Development Goals (MDGs), and within the tourism industry pro-poor tourism has become the latest in a long line of terms and types to attract attention, funding and energy.
+This is not the same as practising tourism as a form of development, but it is fitting that the last two decades have seen efforts to stimulate development through tourism.
+Increasingly over the last two decades, the perceived need for development has been targeted at the poorer sectors of society and the efforts of most development related organisations and agencies have become explicitly focused on the poor.
+Poverty alleviation has become the overriding goal for all development activities marshalled under the United Nations Millennium Development Goals, and within the tourism industry pro-poor tourism has become the latest in a long line of terms and types to attract attention, funding and energy.